 Early Agent Life

 When I first got licensed, one of my close friends was about six months ahead of me in the industry.
-The small gap might not seem significant, but it made a big difference.
-We’d sit at her kitchen counter and she’d walk me through MLS functions, answer my very basic questions,
+The small gap might not seem significant, but it made a difference.
+We’d sit at her kitchen counter and she’d walk me through MLS functions, answer my basic questions, and practice writing offers.
+It might’ve seemed silly to do without having any clients –*like zero*, but practice was practice.

 That experience taught me early on that guidance doesn’t only come from a team structure.